-SQL Server is the Database engine used for all the enterprise tools part of the Microsoft ecosystem and PowerShell is the most popular scripting language.
+SQL Server is the Database engine used for all the enterprise tool parts of the Microsoft ecosystem, and PowerShell is the most popular scripting language.
 This course will teach you how to use PowerShell to read and write data from/to SQL Databases.

 Vlad is a SharePoint and Office 365 Consultant specializing in SharePoint and SharePoint Online deployments as well as hybrid scenarios.
 As a Pluralsight Author, Microsoft Certified Trainer, and recognized international speaker, Vlad has helped thousands of users and IT Pros across the globe to better understand and to get the most out of SharePoint.